Getting your twins, or more, to sleep!

-Fitting two new cots into your home isn’t absolutely necessary, at least at first.
+Sleeping babies in separate cots at home isn’t absolutely necessary, at least at first.

-Many parents find that sleeping their babies in the same cot (co-bedding) works well for at least the first few weeks or months.
+Many parents find that sleeping their babies in the same cot (co-bedding) works well, at least for the first few weeks or months.
 Research has shown that sleeping similar-sized young twins in the same cot does not mean they wake more often; in fact, their sleeping patterns become more similar.
-Multiples who are used to co-bedding do not disturb one another.
+Multiples that are used to co-bedding do not disturb one another.

 Reducing the risk of cot death

-What we do know is that placing a baby to sleep on their back reduces the risk, and that exposing a baby to cigarette smoke or overheating a baby increases the risk.
+Unfortunately we don't know why some babies die of SIDS.
+However, we do know placing a baby to sleep on their back reduces the risks of cot death, while exposing a baby to cigarette smoke or overheating increases the risk.

 All the advice that we now have for reducing the risk of cot death and other dangers, such as suffocation, is listed below.
 Remember that cot death is rare, so don’t let worrying about it stop you enjoying your babies’ first few months.
 But do follow the advice below to reduce the risks as much as possible.

-The Foundation for Sudden Infant Deaths (FSID) has no evidence that putting twins in the same cot in the early months increases their risk.
-With FSID’s help, we have put together some suggestions on co-bedding multiples which you may find useful.
+Research conducted by Durham University’s Parent-Infant Sleep Lab found no evidence that putting twins in the same cot in the early months increases their risk.
+We have put together some suggestions on co-bedding multiples which you may find useful.

-- Follow all the same advice for single babies - it applies to multiples, whether they are in their cot together or not
+Follow all the same advice as for single babies - it applies to multiples, whether they are in a cot together or not

-- It is particularly important that for babies who are born at a low birth weight (under 2.5kg or 5.5lbs) or were born before 37 weeks (multiples can often fall within this category), that all the advice on reducing the risk of cot death is followed
+It is particularly important that all the advice on reducing the risk of cot death is followed for babies who are born at a low birth weight (under 2.5kg or 5.5lbs) or were born before 37 weeks (multiples can often fall within this category)

 Top Tip - If your bedroom is not big enough for two cots, you could use a cot bed and co-bed your babies (following the feet to foot advice).
 Cot beds are bigger than normal cots and you can adapt them to become a toddler bed later on.
 Of course you still need to be careful that they’re not rolling on top of each other.
 Think about taking furniture out of your room for a short while to make more space.